mitranim/wordplay/readme.md

 grosseries (groceries you don't really want to eat) © LR

-"I'll splay your spleen and splatter your brains all over the splashboard, then splice the remains together with a splint, it will be splendid!" © LR
+I'll splay your spleen and splatter your brains all over the splashboard, then splice the remains together with a splint, it will be splendid! © LR

 goregone (something that's luckily in the past but not without blood spilled) © LR